AlejoReyna/MortalKombat/README.md

 - [Front-End](#front-end)
 - [Back-End](#back-end)

-## Front-End
+## Front-End - Homepage component

-### Homepage

-## Dependencies
+### Dependencies
 - `react`: Core library for building the user interface and managing component state
 - `next/link`: For client-side navigation between pages
 - `axios`: HTTP client for making API requests to the backend
 - `react-dom`: Implied dependency for rendering React components in the browser
 - `@types/react`: TypeScript type definitions for React (implied by TypeScript usage)

-This component is the main interaction with the user, as it shows a trailer, an informative announce and the preorder functionality.
+The Homepage component is a React-based user interface for a Mortal Kombat 1 preorder landing page.
+It features multiple sections showcasing game content and a preorder functionality.

 ### handlePreorderClick
 This function is triggered when the user clicks the "Preorder now!" button.
 Its sole purpose is to display the pre-order popup by changing the showPopup state to true.